-Speed work is as varied as any other kind of training.
+As a personal trainer, some of your clients may have speed goals.
+And speed work is as varied as any other kind of training.
 Whether you have a client who runs marathons and wants to get a PR at their next race, or a client who is just getting healthier, incorporating workouts that improve speed provides great benefits and will help anyone hit their goals faster.

 Implementing the exercises above can help them increase their speed.
 It can also be beneficial for you to take a course that goes into speed training in greater depth.
 A course to consider is one that teaches you how to work with your clients as a running coach.